usrname0/gifski/README.md

 ## Gifski fork with Custom Delay Feature

 This fork adds a `--delay` flag so you can specify custom frame delays via filename.
-This works for me on Windows 11 but for now it is "compile and use at your own risk."
+This works for me on Windows 11 and that's as far as I'm going with this one.
+I'll throw up a "release" just in case someone wants to use this without setting up rust to compile it.
+"Use at your own risk."

 Usage:
 ```bash